-Enclosed with this Annual Report and Financial Statements is the Notice of AGM of the Company (or any adjournment thereof) to be convened for 21 July 2016 at 12 noon (the "Notice").
+Enclosed with this Annual Report and Financial Statements is the Notice of Annual General Meeting of the Company (or any adjournment thereof) to be convened for 21 July 2016 at 12.15pm (the "Notice").
 A copy of the Notice is set out at the end of this report.
 A Form of Proxy for use in connection with the AGM has been issued with this report.
 The business of the meeting is outlined below: